AMRverse/AMRrules/docs/source/interpretation.rst

 * version
 * organism

-To add the full rule annotation information, set ``--annot-opts full``, which will add the following additional fields from the rule file:
+To get more detailed annotation, set ``--annot-opts full``, which will add the following additional fields from the rule file:

 * breakpoint
 * breakpoint standard